 - LPNs working in jurisdictions with a scope of practice allowing LPNs to infuse through central vascular catheters should attend this program

-Generally, RN scope of practices allow RNs to use, maintain and manage all types of central vascular access devices.
-Following the 2-day program, RNs, and LPNs working in jurisdictions with a scope of practice that allowing LPNs to infuse through central vascular catheters should attend use, Care and Maintenance of central vascular access devices.
+Generally, RN scope of practices allow RNs to use, maintain and manage all types of central vascular access devices often referred as central venous catheters or central lines.
+Following the 2-day program, all RNs, and LPNs working in jurisdictions with a scope of practice that allowing LPNs to infuse through central venous catheters should attend the 3rd day class: use, Care and Maintenance of central vascular access devices.

 - Registered Nurses (RNs)